Last Updated on October 15, 2020 by Corinne Schmitt

-- 3-4 large turnips, peeled and cut into pieces
+- 3-4 large turnips peeled and cut into pieces

 - 1 lb lean ground turkey

-- ½ medium onion, diced
+- 1/2 medium onion diced

-- 1 (14 oz) bag mixed vegetables
+- 1 14 oz bag mixed vegetables

 - 2 T Worcestershire sauce

-- salt and pepper (to taste)
+- salt and pepper to taste

 - Boil turnips in large pot until tender.